2024 Solar Incentives Guide for Wadsworth, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.

-To more fully understand how the ITC might apply to your situation, speak to your local Wadsworth solar panel installer and ask for more information.
+To more fully understand how the ITC will apply to your situation, reach out to your local Wadsworth solar panel installation expert and ask for more information.

 State & Local Solar Incentives

 Some solar incentives are often also offered at the local or state level.
 Like with federal incentives, these might include rebates, tax credits and more.
-These incentives may be given out by your county or municipality, or by the Ohio government.
-Certain incentives are available for a limited time, while others are ongoing.
+Certain incentives are ongoing, while others are only available for a limited time.
+These incentives may be offered by your county or municipality, or by the Ohio government.

 Next Steps for Installing Solar in Wadsworth